Git Blame Who?: Stylistic Authorship Attribution of Small, Incomplete Source Code Fragments: Methodology

 \subsection{Features}

 In this work we use a feature set derived from the work of Caliskan-Islam et al.~\cite{caliskan2015anonymizing}.
-Our primary features come from the abstract syntax tree and include nodes and node bigrams \cite{aho1986compilers}.
-The abstract syntax tree, or AST, is a tree representation of source code with nodes representing syntactic constructs in the code, and we used the fuzzy parser joern to extract them \cite{YamGolArpRie14}.
+Our primary features come from the AST and include nodes and node bigrams \cite{aho1986compilers}.
+The AST, is a tree representation of source code with nodes representing syntactic constructs in the code, and we used the fuzzy parser joern to extract them \cite{YamGolArpRie14}.
 This parsing allows generating the AST without a complete build and without the complete build environment.
 Thus, it allows us to extract the AST even for our partial code samples.
-We also include word unigrams, api symbols, and keywords.
+We also include word unigrams, API symbols, and keywords.
 Our feature set includes both raw and TFIDF versions of many of our features.
-TFIDF is a measure combining the raw frequency with a measure of how many authors use the feature.
+TFIDF, or term frequency-inverse document frequency, is a measure combining the raw frequency with a measure of how many authors use the feature.
 Due to the sparsity of the feature set, we do not use information gain to prune the set, and instead keep the entire feature set, minus any features which are constant across all samples \cite{quinlan1986induction}.
-Information gain is an entropy based measure of the usefullness of a feature for spliting data into classes by itself, and because of the sparsity of our feature vectors is zero for most features.
-For the 15 programmer dataset, we have 62,561 features, of which for any given sample an average of 62,471 are zero-valued, and the 106 programmer dataset has 451,368 features.
+Information gain is an entropy based measure of the usefulness of a feature for splitting data into classes by itself, and because of the sparsity of our feature vectors is zero for most features.
+We have a total of 451,369 features, of which 82,272 are trivially removed as zero-valued across all samples leaving 369,097 features, of which an average of 365,690 are zero-valued for any given sample.